Richmond Community Garden Site - Terra Nova.

 What is a Community Garden?

-A community garden is: a shared green space maintained by community members to grow food, flowers, and other plants.
-In addition, they provide opportunities for people to meet their neighbours, share knowledge, and build social connectedness.
+A community garden is a shared green space maintained by community members to grow food, flowers, and other plants.
+They also provide opportunities for people to meet their neighbours, share knowledge, and build social connectedness.

 Richmond Community Gardens